iainctduncan/scheme-for-pd/README.md

 ## Installation
 * s4pd is available as source you can build, and as a beta release download for OSX only (windows to come)
-* If you install the release package, you should expand the tarball contents in your Pd/externals directory
+* If you install the release package, you should expand the tarball contents in your Pd/externals directory.
+This includes all the scm files, so you should only need this directory to be on your Pd file search path (in File Preferences)
 * If you build from source, you must ensure the scm files are on a path that Pd searches.
-You can add the scm directory to your Pd path preferences, or copy the scm files to a folder in externals along with the s4pd external object (so that they are in the same directory)
+In the source, these are in their own scm directory.
+You can add the scm directory to your Pd path preferences, or copy the scm files to a folder in externals along with the s4pd external object (so that they are in the same directory), and ensure this directory is your search path.
 * If s4pd can't find the scm files, you will get warnings about this in the console.
 Just fix this as above and you should be good.

 ## Building from Source